bmartin1/bmartin1.github.io/_projects/2_project.markdown

     The <a href="http://dcase.community/challenge2017/task-large-scale-sound-event-detection">DCASE website</a> has the task description, database and participants' performance.
 The task was co-organized with Dr. Emmanuel Vincent leader of the audio group at INRIA.
 Ankit Shah was a contributor and maintains the <a href="https://github.com/ankitshah009/Task-4-Large-scale-weakly-supervised-sound-event-detection-for-smart-cars">Github repo</a>.
 </div>

 <p align="justify">The main task was divided into two sub tasks, tagging and detecting sound events.
 Subtask A - Tagging consists of assigning a class label to a clip, and Subtask B - Detection consists of also including the timestamps.
 The metrics were F1 score and segment-based Error Rate respectively.
 As the baseline system, we provided our NELS Machine Learning algorithm.
 We chose the topic of smart cars due to its industry relevance and under use of audio in this and other applications in the urban context.
-For the dataset, we teamed up with Google’s audio group to gather 10-second clips from videos in YouTube.
+For the dataset, we teamed up with Google’s Sound Understanding group to gather 10-second clips from YouTube videos.
 We selected 17 categories of warning sounds and vehicles and a total of 57,000 clips, which was an order of magnitude larger than the largest dataset of sound events at that time.
 Examples of sounds include "Train horn", "Air horn Truck horn", "Car alarm", "Car", "Car passing by", "Bus", "Truck", "Motorcycle", "Train".</p>
 <br>

 <div class="row">